zk/clojuredocs/README.md

 * Listing of clojure training / classes / events on home page
 * Stand-alone example page, maybe have the var info (signature, doc string, etc) at the top.
+* Source-linking on libs not included in the standard library e.g. core.async.